EA-05-004 - U.S. Department of Agriculture

 In addition to the attached Notice, the NRC also identified a Severity Level IV violation of 10 CFR 30.36(d) for failure to notify the NRC when portable nuclear gauges were not used within a 24 month period.
 This violation is being treated as a Non-Cited Violation (NCV), consistent with Section VI.A of the Enforcement Policy.
 The NCV is described in the inspection report.

-In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response (if you choose to provide one) will be made available electronically for public inspection in the NRC Public Document Room or from the Publicly Available Records (PARS) component of NRC’s document system (ADAMS).
-ADAMS is accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html (the Public NRC Library).
+In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter, its enclosures, and your response (if you choose to provide one) will be made available electronically for public inspection in the NRC Public Document Room or from the Publicly Available Records (PARS) component of NRC's document system (ADAMS).
+ADAMS is accessible from the NRC Web site at the Public NRC Library.
 (Note:Public access to many documents in ADAMS has been temporarily suspended so that security reviews of publicly available documents may be performed and potentially sensitive information removed.
 Please check the NRC website for updates on the resumption of ADAMS access to all documents.)
 To the extent possible, your response should not include any personal privacy, proprietary or safeguards information so that it can be made available to the public without redaction.
-The NRC also includes significant enforcement actions on its web site at http://www.nrc.gov; select What We Do, Enforcement, then Significant Enforcement Actions.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 1. Notice of Violation